selge8/Text-Generation-and-Chat-by-Generative-AI-/README.md

 # Text-Generation-and-Chat-by-Generative-AI-
-This is a basic project for generating texts and chat with bot by using the Gemini API
+This is a basic project made in colab for generating texts and chatting with bot by using the Gemini API